-The Scheme's asset allocation strategy is set by the Board and reviewed regularly.
-The asset allocation strategy for the Scheme has been reviewed during the year.
-The pie charts show the Scheme's asset allocation strategy since 1 May 2014 and the new strategy effective 1 May 2018.
+The Scheme's strategic asset allocation is set by the Board and reviewed regularly.
+The asset allocation strategy for the Scheme was reviewed during the year.
+The pie charts show the Scheme's previous asset allocation strategy and the new strategy effective from 1 July 2018.